OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_Serial.png?raw=true" width="70%">

-Offers streaming of one data type.
+Able to stream one data type.
 The data is sent sequentially, bit by bit, in consecutive packets.
 Serial is the main networking protocol that can be used when using OpenBCI with Arduino.

 **Baud Rate**: The rate of data transfer in bits per second.
 This should correspond with the chosen baud rate for the receiving application.

 **Port**: The port of the receiving device.
-For Arduino, for example, this will likely be "usbmodem" with a serial number attached.
+For Arduino, for example, this will likely be a "USB modem" with a serial number attached.

 ### UDP